trellix-enterprise/ExpertRules/TRELLIX/ACCESS_PROTECTION/T1083_scheduled_task.md

 Trellix

 ## Description
-This Expert rule detects when user trying to scheduled tasks from cmd.exe.
+This Expert rule detects a user is trying to scheduled tasks from cmd.exe.

 ## Rule Class
 Process